SamuelPadillaC/FiniteStateMachine_Merger/README.md

 # FiniteStateMachine_Merger
 This is a Finite State Machine Merger.
-The program merges virtual machines and takes the Union, Intersection, and Substraction of the Accepting States of both machines
+The program merges virtual machines and creates 3 new Machine Definition files (see description.pdf to understand the format of these files).
+The 3 new machine definition files are the Union, the Intersection, and the Substraction of each machine.

 #############################
 # Must-Knows & Pre-reqs